fastify/fastify-helmet/README.md

 ## How it works

-`fastify-helmet` is just a tiny wrapper around helmet that adds an `'onRequest'` hook and a `reply.helmet` decorator.
+`fastify-helmet` is a tiny wrapper around helmet that adds an `'onRequest'` hook and a `reply.helmet` decorator.

-It accepts the same options than Helmet, and you can see more in [the helmet documentation](https://helmetjs.github.io/docs/).
+It accepts the same options as helmet, and you can see more in [the helmet documentation](https://helmetjs.github.io/docs/).

 ### Apply Helmet to all your application routes